Upgrading your build from Gradle 8.x to the latest

 Configuration cache options renamed

-In this release, the configuration cache feature was promoted from incubating to stable, and as such, all properties
+In this release, the configuration cache feature was promoted from incubating to stable.

 Incubating property | Finalized property |